TG4: TG4 HD

-TG4 HD launched on 2 October 2012, exclusively on UPC Ireland (now rebranded as Virgin Media).
+TG4 HD launched on 2 October 2012, exclusively on UPC Ireland (since rebranded as Virgin Media Ireland), and later on Sky in August 2016 and Saorview on 1 December 2022.
 The first HD broadcast featured the 2012 TG4 Ladies Gaelic Football Championship final.
 TG4 HD, similar to RTÉ Two HD, broadcasts mainly sporting programming from national to international events, documentaries, movies and US programming in high-definition where available.
 It is anticipated that TG4 will itself start broadcasting its own programming produced in high-definition in the future.